myparcelnl/actions/README.md

 - You can change the php version by passing `php-version`.

 2. Handles composer cache
-3. Runs `composer install --no-interaction --no-progress`
+3. Runs `composer install` with passed arguments

-- You can add additional flags by passing the `flags` option.
+- You can add additional flags by passing the `composer-args` option.

 ##### Example